ES 112: FUNDAMENTALS OF DIGITAL LOGIC DESIGN

 |Exam 3||12/3/W||Ch.
 3|

-It is the policy and practice of Chemistry Department and the instructor to make reasonable accommodations for students with properly documented disabilities.
+It is the policy and practice of Engineering Science Department and the instructor to make reasonable accommodations for students with properly documented disabilities.
 Written notification from Student Disability Services is required.
 If you are eligible to receive an accommodation and would like to request it for this course, please discuss it with Student Disability Services.
 Student Disability Services will inform the instructor about appropriate accommodation for you.

 |ABET Student Outcomes||Course Learning Objectives||Level of Support|